THORACIC CORD COMPRESSION:

 Traumatic Injuries:

 Trauma to the thoracic spine, such as fractures, dislocations, or contusions, can cause direct compression of the spinal cord and surrounding structures.
-Vehicular accidents falls, sports injuries, and other traumatic events can result in thoracic cord compression, leading to neurological deficits and functional impairment.
+Vehicular accidents, falls, sports injuries, and other traumatic events can result in thoracic cord compression, leading to neurological deficits and functional impairment.

 Spinal Tumors:

 Tumors originating within the spinal cord (intramedullary tumors), within the spinal canal but outside the spinal cord (intradural-extramedullary tumors), or outside the spinal canal (extradural tumors) can cause compression of the thoracic spinal cord.
-Surprisingly, spinal tumors may be benign or malignant and can lead to progressive neurological symptoms if left untreated.
+Surprisingly, spinal tumors may test as benign or malignant and can lead to progressive neurological symptoms if left untreated.

-Other Causes:
+Other Causes

 Questions and Answers